Skip to main content

 Bhutan postage stamp featured Sikkim as an Independent Country

-Bhutan introduced its first postage stamps in 1962 (10th October) and in its inaugural issue, it featured seven definitive stamps on different denominations.
-The first stamp series featured the introduction of the Bhutan lifestyle.
+Bhutan introduced its first postage stamps in 1962 (10th October).
+In its inaugural issue, it featured seven definitive stamps in different denominations.
+The first stamp series introduced the Bhutan lifestyle.
 One of the stamps released finds a special place among the stamp collectors of Sikkim.
-Sikkim, though once an independent country is a today a proud part of the Indian Union.
+Sikkim, though once an independent country, is today a proud part of the Indian Union.
 Sikkim became part of India in 1975.

 The 15ch postage stamp issued from the country of Bhutan is probably the only postage stamp in the world of philately that showed Sikkim as an Independent Country.
 You can closely see an Independent Sikkim, below it India while East Pakistan now Bangladesh just beneath it.
 Bhutan is right to Sikkim in white while Tibet is on its top.